Bitsteward/bitsteward/README.md

 ./bw login
 ```
 Then fill in the steps to login as the prompt tells you.
-Then you will need to copy the Session ID that bw gives you when the login is successful.
+Then you will need to copy your Bitwarden master password into the .env.
-After that, modify the following command to replace {session id} including the brackets with the copied session ID
+To do that, modify the following command to replace {Bitwarden Master Password} including the brackets with your master password.
 ```
-echo 'BW_SESSION="{session id}"' >> .env
+echo 'BW_PASSWORD="{Bitwarden Master Password}"' >> .env
 ```
 <details>
     <summary><b>Here is an example of what the command should look like</b></summary>

-    echo 'BW_SESSION="vdXQ7mRYtcFXueH/Ml+ZgvK//V+0cTJpuAVddMwttNEvVHU6d6xaaRdYokv/9Jqw1uofMq82/B3y/MpV2Yh3Qg=="' >> .env
+    echo 'BW_SESSION="password123"' >> .env
 </details>

 After that is done, install the python dependencies